ravenblackx/kserialc/README.md

 is empty, plus 4 bytes in the dynamic area for the length if nonzero, plus however many bytes it takes to represent the string in utf8.

+`bool`

+A mostly basic type.
+Every 8 or subset of 8 bools in a message take up 1 byte in the base table.
+Maps to `boolean` in typescript.

 `your_enum_type`

 Takes up the number of bytes in the base table as selected for the enum type.